5 Key Components of Good Manufacturing Practices

 Rule 2: Personnel Training

-Proper training of personnel is essential.
-Employees must understand GMP principles and procedures to perform their tasks effectively, reducing the risk of contamination and errors.
+Employees must understand GMP principles to reduce contamination and errors.

 Rule 3: Documentation

-Accurate documentation is vital.
-Records should be maintained for all processes to ensure traceability and accountability, enabling effective monitoring and compliance with GMP regulations.
+Records should be maintained for all processes to ensure traceability.

 Rule 4: Facility Maintenance